FyreSoftware/Fyreactyl/README.md

 ## Installation

-Fyreactyl doesn't require additional installation methods so you can just follow the [Dashactyl](https://docs.votion.dev/docs/Dashactyl/introduction/) installation method.
+Fyreactyl has it own documentation you can [follow](https://docs.fyresoftware.com)

 ## License